ronrix/v88-capstone/README.md

 > shows all the products that was added to the cart

 ### admin page
+> there's two main page for the admin page, orders and products
 ## orders
 > shows all the order lists